EasternPA/32.22-to-beta/README.md

 # 32.22-to-beta
-Node RED flow to monitor TeslaScope for hints that Model 3s on 32.22 are getting Beta
+An early warning system that Teslas on 2021.32.22 are receiving Beta